samgoree/samgoree.github.io/_posts/2026-2-21-Human_centered_AI_art.md

 ### Conclusion

 When I gave this talk, I got a positive response from the AI researchers, neuroscientists and artists involved.
 That said, it's obviously easier to say how image generators should work and much harder to actually build that kind of system.
+If you work at the kind of place that is interested in building such a system and want to talk about design, let me know!